luigimagdamit/taro/README.md

 ### Taro is a small, dynamically typed scripting language.
 #### Note: This project is still currently under construction

-A bytecode interpreter and virtual machine for my ML-inspired programming language that targets custom-made bytecode.
+A bytecode interpreter and virtual machine for my Lua & Python inspired programming language that targets custom-made bytecode.
 Implements a Pratt-styled Precedence parser, implicit type assignment, and bytecode IR generation from a source file.
 Written in C.

 ```js
 let name = "taro";